tradle/bitkeeper/README.md

 Installation
 ========================

+If you want to play with the source code:

 1. Clone this repo using: git clone https://github.com/urbien/bitkeeper
 2. Copy the conf directory into the build directory
 3. Run "java -jar bitkeeper.jar path-to-config.json" from the build directory

+If you don't want to play with the source code:

+1. Run install.sh
+2. Run "java -jar bitkeeper.jar path-to-config.json" from the bitkeeper directory

 Then run a second bitkeeper with reverse DHT ports and a different http port, e.g. with this config.json: